Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 But if care isn’t taken, this hairstyle can damage your hair.
 How, you ask?

-If your hairstylist picks the twist too tight, the twists can pull your hair from your scalp, thus leading to hair loss.
+If your hairstylist picks the twist too tight, it can pull your hair from your scalp and cause hair loss.
+To avoid this, ask your stylist not to exert much pressure when installing the twists.

 How to Care for Your Senegalese Twists